 The Company assesses at contract inception whether a contract is, or contains, a lease, defined as a contract that conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 In calculating the present value of lease payments, the Company uses its incremental borrowing rate at the lease commencement date when the interest rate implicit in the lease is not readily determinable and includes the Company's assessment and impact of any extensions, escalations or special terms.
 The Company applies the short-term lease recognition exemption to its short-term leases of machinery and equipment (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
 It also applies the lease of low-value assets recognition exemption to leases of office equipment that are considered to be low value.
 As of December 31, 2023, the Company leased-in one AHTS and certain facilities and other equipment.
-The lease terms of the vessel had a remaining duration of nine months.
+The leases typically contain purchase and renewal options or rights of first refusal with respect to the sale or lease of the equipment.
+As of December 31, 2023, the lease terms of the vessel had a remaining duration of nine months.
 The lease terms of certain facilities and other equipment range in duration from two to 276 months.